Poems

 And confront his wormy charisma

-It really is just the loudest one
+It is just the loudest

 in the room